mearashadowfax/OpenStove/src/content/recipes/chinese-quail-egg-stew-with-belly-pork.md

       - quantity: ""
         name: "Chopped fresh cilantro for garnish (optional)"

-recipeNotes: [
+recipeNotes:
-  "Quail eggs can be found in many Asian markets or specialty grocery stores.", "Belly pork adds richness and flavor to the stew, but you can also use other cuts of pork like shoulder or loin.", "Adjust the amount of soy sauce and sugar according to your taste preferences.", "Garnish with fresh cilantro for a burst of freshness.", "Leftovers can be refrigerated in an airtight container for up to 3 days.", "This stew pairs well with steamed rice or crusty bread for soaking up the delicious broth."
+  [
-]
+    "Quail eggs can be found in many Asian markets or specialty grocery stores.", "Belly pork adds richness and flavor to the stew, but you can also use other cuts of pork like shoulder or loin.", "Adjust the amount of soy sauce and sugar according to your taste preferences.", "Garnish with fresh cilantro for a burst of freshness.", "Leftovers can be refrigerated in an airtight container for up to 3 days.", "This stew pairs well with steamed rice or crusty bread for soaking up the delicious broth.", ]

 tags: ["chinese", "stew", "belly pork"]